 This object contained an additional appropriation of \$15,000 to satisfy the Minimum Budget Requirement (MBR) for 2016-2017.
-However, the funds were transferred to cover a deficit duo to the workers' compensation audit and the new network charges from the state for use of the Connecticut Education Network or CEN.
+However, the funds were transferred to cover a deficit due to the workers' compensation audit and the new network charges from the state for use of the Connecticut Education Network or CEN.

-We have satisfied the MBR requirements for 2017-2018, therefore this object reflects a decrease of (-72.54%) from last year's budget.
+We have satisfied the MBR requirements for 2017-2018.